cmcaanalytics/lwm-project-boilerplate/README.md

-# Lightweight Modular Boilerplate
+# Lightweight Modular Project Boilerplate
-The Lightweight Modular Boilerplate establishes a baseline file structure for websites and web applications using LWM.
+The Lightweight Modular Project Boilerplate establishes a baseline file structure for websites and web applications using LWM.